ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 Another central argument for a BI is the redistribution of power.
 In the sense that people who don't need to worry about their income are more independent.
 In other words: people become truly autonomous and can make real decisions on how to live their lives.

 One way to see this redistribution of power is giving people the power to say 'no' to a job.
+This equalizes the power between employer and employee, making the playing field of labor negotiations level.

 There's also the feminist view: a BI gives people the power to leave a bad situation.
 A woman can leave her abusive partner for instance, without the fear of falling on hard times because of the lack of a job.
-On the other hand:

 ### Redress and reparations